WellingtonNico/well_django_autocompletion/README.md

-# Welcome to Well Django Autocompletion
+# Welcome to Well Django

 ## Why to use this extension?
 This extension is aimed at developers who like VSCODE but also like the amazing PYCHARM